philipmulcahy/azad/README.md

 #### How to save a log file

-* On the screen showing the report, press Ctrl+Shift+I.
+* On the screen showing the report, press Ctrl+Shift+I (Cmd+Shift+I on MacOs) to open Chrome Developer Tools
-* The log will appear at the bottom of the screen.
-RIGHT-click and select "Save as..."
+* The Console log might appear at the bottom of the screen, but if it doesn't press "Console" (near to top of the tools pane)
+* RIGHT-click on the log pane and select "Save as..."
 * Save the file as desired.

-#### How to save a debug file:
+#### How to save an order debug json file:

-* You can only do this when you see the results showing.
+* You can only do this when you see the results table.
-* RIGHT-click on the order ID (in the order id column) for the row with the issue.
+* RIGHT-click on the order ID link (in the order id column) for the row with the issue.
 * Select "save order debug info".
-* The debug info will automatically save to your downloads folder.
+* The debug info should automatically save to your downloads folder.

 ---
----

 ### official installation page

 https://chrome.google.com/webstore/detail/amazon-order-history-repo/mgkilgclilajckgnedgjgnfdokkgnibi

-### supported development package(s)
+### required development package(s)
 Node.js®, available at https://nodejs.org

 ### supported development platforms
 MacOS, Windows

-#### MacOS
+#### MacO
+* I use homebrew to install node.js and git.
+* clone the project source code or fork it: https://github.com/philipmulcahy/azad
+* there are a bunch of convenience commands in the npm project file such as:
+  * npm run build
+  * npm run lint

 #### Windows install
 * Install Node.js® from https://nodejs.org.
 Enable the option to install Chocolatey, Python 2, and Visual Studio Build Tools.